iamapilotstar/CommercePulse-Sales-Intelligence/README.md

 This project follows a structured business intelligence pipeline that ensures all reported metrics are accurate, traceable, and decision-ready.
 The solution combines SQL-based data engineering with Power Query transformations and a star-schema data model to support scalable, high-performance analytics.

-For the full SQL-based data cleaning, feature engineering, and KPI computation logic, view the complete SQL pipeline documentation here:  [View SQL Pipeline](https://github.com/iamapilotstar/CommercePulse-Sales-Intelligence/tree/main/SQL%20Data%20Cleaning%20and%20Analysis)
+For the full SQL-based data cleaning, feature engineering and KPI computation logic, view the complete SQL pipeline documentation here:  [View SQL Pipeline](https://github.com/iamapilotstar/CommercePulse-Sales-Intelligence/tree/main/SQL%20Data%20Cleaning%20and%20Analysis)

 **Data Engineering, Modeling & Data Preparation:**